bcbnz/matplotlib-pgfutils/doc/config.md

 Primary configuration is done through a configuration file.
 This should be named `pgfutils.cfg` and placed in the top-level directory, i.e., where you run the scripts from.
-An example configuration file containing the default settings is [available in the extras/ directory](../extras/pgfutils.cfg) of the project.
+An example configuration file containing the default settings is available in the extras/ directory of the source code, or can be viewed [on the GitHub repository][1].

-The configuration file is processed by the [configparser][1] module which uses a file structure similar to that of a Windows INI file.
+The configuration file is processed by the [configparser][2] module which uses a file structure similar to that of a Windows INI file.
 Four sections can be
 present: